dayicklp/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Query Optimization
-  - Computational Linguistics
+  - Artificial Intelligence for Database
-  - Information Retrieval
+  - Trajectory Prediction

 # Education to show in About widget
 education:
   courses:
-    - course: MEng in Computer Science
+    - course: Master in Computer Science
       institution: University of Electronic Science and Technology of China
       year: 2020
     - course: BSc in Computer Science